 - ¾ cup tomato sauce (or 2 tablespoon tomato paste)

 - 1 teaspoon chili garlic sauce

 - 1 cup brown basmati rice, rinsed and drained

 - juice of 1 lime

 - In a heavy bottomed pot with a lid (preferably a dutch oven), add oil over medium heat.
 Add in the sliced onions and stir well until they are all coated with the oil.
 Turn heat to medium low and let cook for 5 minutes.
 Then, sprinkle ½ teaspoon salt across the onions and stir again.
-Let the onions cook for another 35-60 minutes, stirring every 4-5 minutes, careful to not burn the onions. *If you notice they seem like they are burning, turn your heat lower and add more oil or a splash of vegetable stock if needed.Remove half the onions to a paper towel lined plate.
+Let the onions cook for another 35-60 minutes, stirring every 4-5 minutes, careful to not burn the onions. *If you notice they seem like they are burning, turn your heat lower and add more oil or a splash of vegetable stock if needed.Remove half the onions to a plate.
+Set aside.

 - With half the onions remaining in the pot, add in garlic, ginger and all the seasonings (cumin to bay leaves).
 Stir together and cook 1-2 minutes.